Sanguine Cantharus Shell

 Sanguine Cantharus Shell, Gemophos sanguinolentus.
 Shell courtesy of the commerical fishermen of the greater Los Cabos area, Baja California Sur, May 2010.
 Size: 2.3 cm (0.9 inches) x 1.8 cm (0.7 inches).

-Sanguine Cantharus are found attached to and often associated with coral reefs in the intertidal zone to depths up to 20 m (65 feet).
-They range from Todos Santos, Baja California Sur to Peru, including the Cocos, Galapagos and Tres Marias Islands; they are found in southern portions of the Sea of Cortez.
+Habitat and Distribution: Sanguine Cantharus Shells are found on rock and coral in the intertidal zone, and to depths up to 20 m (65 feet).
+They are a subtropical to tropical Eastern Pacific species.
+In Mexican waters they range from Todos Santos, Baja California Sur to Guatemala, including the Tres Marias Islands.
+They are found in the Gulf of California as far north as Guaymas, Sonora.

-Synonyms include Cantharus sanguinolentus, Pollia Haemastoma, Purpura anguinolenta.
+Synonyms: Cantharus sanguinolentus, Pollia Haemastoma, and Purpura anguinolenta.